-Comprised of five members: Twin Valley, Reno County, Nemaha County, Futures and Disability Planning Organization of Kansas, the Coalition has provided a means of working together to enhance CDDO administration and effectiveness.
+Comprised of five members: Twin Valley, Reno County, Nemaha County, Sumner County and Disability Planning Organization of Kansas, the Coalition has provided a means of working together to enhance CDDO administration and effectiveness.
 Through the years, the Coalition has been committed to demonstrating CDDO’s of varying size and scope, can work collaboratively on such functions as eligibility assessment, quality assurance, data management, while retaining the local control and unique character of each member organization.

 The Kansas CDDO Coalition has adopted the following statement of purpose: